Jon Snow in a suit and tie with grass and trees in the background

 Why did you choose to give your time and get involved with the charity?

 I have been fascinated by trees since I was a child growing up in the oak woods of the Sussex Weald.
 By chance, later, I became a close friend of Felix Dennis – the founder of the Heart of England Forest.
-When he asked me if I would become the Chair of the charity, I was totally delighted and have loved being involved ever since.
+When he asked me if I would become the Chair of the charity, I was totally delighted.
+I was Chair for nine years and I am thrilled to continue my involvement with the charity as its first Honorary President.

 What expertise do you bring to the trustee role?